The state of the COVID-19 pandemic on the world’s most vulnerable children

 G20 Civil Society 20 (C20) Virtual Summit — C20 Saudi Arabia 2020

-A young migrant girl, wearing a Covid-19 protection mask, is relocating from the overcrowded refugee camp on Lesbos Island to the Greek mainland, May 2020.
+A young migrant girl, wearing a Covid-19 protection mask.
 (AP Photo/Petros Giannakouris)

-ECPC C20 Summit 2020 panel session: “Response to COVID-19 for Children in Fragile and Conflict-affected Settings: The Promise of Early Childhood Development”
+ECPC Panel Session — “Response to COVID-19 for Children in Fragile and Conflict-affected Settings: The Promise of Early Childhood Development

-- Rima Salah, PhD — ECPC Chairperson, Assistant Clinical Professor in the Yale Child Study Center, former Assistant Secretary-General of the United Nations
+- Rima Salah, PhD — ECPC Chairperson, Assistant Clinical Professor in the Yale Child Study Center, former Assistant Secretary-General of the United Nations, former Deputy Executive Director of UNICEF, and former member of the United Nations High-Level Independent Panel on Peace Operations

 - James F. Leckman, MD, PhD — Neison Harris Professor of Child Psychiatry, Psychiatry, Pediatrics, and Psychology in the Yale Child Study Center